 The Millenium Centre which was at the entrance that we started our walk, is the visitor centre which is open throughout the year and has toilets and baby changing facilities.

-Having checked out the community run website for The Chase there is so much wildlife to see – insects, butterflies, birds, plants, flowers and animals.
+There is so much wildlife to see – insects, butterflies, birds, plants, flowers and animals.
 I’m really looking forward to spending some quality time here at some stage and seeking some of the them out (and of course, take photographs) we did see some insects though, and I managed to get a couple of photos of a butterfly fluttering around.
 And we saw quite a few different plants too.
 I imagine there must be even more now during the summer months.

 I know that this post is photo heavy extreme, but only a few more now!